Applying to SASLI

 5. Write your SASLI Statement of Purpose

-If you will not be using your SASLI scholarship statement for your SASLI Statement of Purpose, you will need to submit a one-page statement addressing your reason for attending SASLI and how your attendance will benefit your professional and academic goals.
+If you will not be doing this, you will need to submit a one-page statement addressing your reason for attending SASLI and how your attendance will benefit your professional and academic goals.
 When writing your statement, then, you will need to do the following:

 - Keep your statement to one page.
 While a sentence over is not such a big deal, a few paragraphs, or pages, is problematic for a few reasons.
-First, it disobeys the guidelines we have provided.
+First, it doesn’t follow the provided guidelines.
 Second, any substantial writing past one-page will likely not be read, causing potentially important information to be left out from your application.

 - Address why you want to attend SASLI.
 What is motivating you to attend SASLI and learn this language?
 What draws you to this program specifically over others?
 Also think about your past experiences and how they might relate to or help your time at SASLI.

 - Address why this program will be beneficial for you.
 What are you going to do with the information you will gain by attending this program?
-Do you need the language proficiency to complete your academic goals?
-Will what you learn at SASLI be useful for a future career or are you attending for personal reasons?
+Do you need the language proficiency to achieve your academic or personal goals?
+Will what you learn at SASLI be used for graduate studies, career goals, personal achievements, etc.?

 If you have questions or are looking for more help with writing your personal statement, please check out this information.

 Now that we’ve covered the aspects of the SASLI application, we want to go a bit more in-depth on what we look for in an applicant.
 No one SASLI applicant is like another, and determining whether or not you will succeed in our program is not solely made on academic standing.
 A few things the SASLI application screening committee generally considers in an applicant’s package are the following: